Discrimination

 Direct discrimination

-Direct discrimination occurs if you are treated less favourably than others because of a protected characteristic.
-For example, being rejected for a job because of your religious views or because you might be gay.
+Direct discrimination occurs if an individual is treated less favourably than others because of a protected characteristic.
+For example, being rejected for a job because of your religious views or because or your sexual orientation.

 Indirect discrimination

-You could be being indirectly discriminated against if your employer is putting rules or arrangements in place that apply to everyone, but that put you or someone with a protected characteristic at an unfair disadvantage.
+An individual could be indirectly discriminated against if their employer is putting rules or arrangements in place that apply to everyone, but which puts that individual or someone with a protected characteristic at an unfair disadvantage.
 For example, requiring a job to be done full-time rather than part-time would adversely affect women because they generally have greater childcare commitments than men.
 Such a requirement would be discriminatory unless it can be justified.
+We have a blog on a case which expressly deals with this scenario, here.

 Harassment

-Harassment could be happening to you if a person in the workplace is conducting unwanted behaviour linked to your protected characteristic that violates your dignity or creates an offensive environment for you.
+Harassment can occur where a person in the workplace is carrying out unwanted behaviour linked to an individual’s protected characteristic that violates their dignity or creates an offensive environment for them.
 This includes sexual harassment.

 Victimisation

-You could be being victimised if you are being treated unfairly because you have complained about discrimination or harassment.
+An individual could be being victimised if they are being treated unfairly because they have complained about discrimination or harassment.

 Age discrimination